 1. Establishment

-The Maharashtra State Co-operative Tribal Development Corporation Limited, Nashik has been established in the year 1972 for the economic development of tribal in Maharashtra State as per provision in Article 46 of the Indian Constitution.
+The Maharashtra State Co-operative Tribal Development Corporation Limited, Nashik has been established in the year 1972 for the economic development of tribals in MaharashtraState as per provision in Article 46 of the Indian Constitution.

 2. Aims and Objectives